-Dr. Mueller is professor of people management at Kempten University, where he also serves as Co-Chair of the Institute for Digital Learning, earlier he has been an active lecturer at UCV Caracas and TU Braunschweig.
+Dr. Mueller is professor of people management at Kempten University, where he also serves as Co-Chair of the Institute for Digital Learning, earlier he has been lecturer at UCV Caracas and TU Braunschweig.

 He has been Fellow of the Executive Corporate Learning Forum ECLF and Vice President of the European Corporate Learning Association (E-CLA) .
 He is Member of the Academy of Management, and accredited as a consultant for Hogan personality assessments, Belbin team roles, Barrett’s Cultural Transformation Tools, Human Synergistic’s Organisational Effectiveness Inventory and other psychometric instruments.

 Colin Powell, well after his retirement from office, reflected on his roles in life and business and found out what has “worked for me”.
 In the first chapter of his reflections, he comes to 13 rules… Read more